Chillul hashem: In rabbinic texts

 The last two exceptions explain that a public sin or a sin done in reverence to a governmental decree constitutes a chillul hashem.
 The prohibition of desecrating God's Name is so severe that a Jew is required to die rather than violate the sin.
 Some rishonim (medieval commentaries) maintain that the requirement to give up one's life under these circumstances applies only when the individual is being called upon to sin actively.
 Thus, if one would remain still and allow himself to be used as a projectile to kill another person rather than give up his own life, that would be permissible.

 A chillul hashem can also occur even if a technical prohibition has not been violated.
 For example, suppose a Jewish leader or someone perceived as righteous is seen acting improperly.
 In that case, their actions constitute a chillul hashem.
 Maimonides says that if a scholarly, righteous Jew gets drunk in front of a less-learned Jew, it constitutes a chillul hashem.
 Thus, any time a Torah scholar or rabbi acts improperly in front of others, they have committed a chillul hashem.

+In law

+The Supreme Court of Israel have, on several occasions in their rulings, referred to specific actions as a "desecration of God's name" (Chillul Hashem).
+For instance: